workiom/monfield/README.md

-    --database-name                 database in which the migration will run --collection-name               collection in which the migration will run --migration-file                CSV file that contains the field definitions
+    --database-name                 database in which the migration will run --collection-name               collection in which the migration will run --migration-file                CSV file that contains the field definitions --output-js-script              path where the JS batch script will be created.
+This script will be executed at the end if --dryrun was not supplied

 OPTIONS: